TheFakeMontyOnTheRun/Emsmilen/README.md

-# Emfuzen
+# Emsmilen
-A quick hack on top of FUZE, like Emscripten
+A quick hack on top of SmileBASIC for the 3DS, a lot like Emscripten